jdnordy/joshuadavidnordstrom/_writings/This-Website.md

 ### 1. No persistent state across the website

-While this might be obvious given that Next.js is not an SPA, it caught me by su
+While this might be obvious given that Next.js is not an SPA, I had to reconcile with it in development.
+I wanted to implement

 ### 2. Forced to write _"bad"_ React for consistent layout across pages

 ### 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzOTUwMTMwOSwtOTA2NTM1MjkzLC0yMT
+eyJoaXN0b3J5IjpbLTEwNzc0OTg3MywtOTA2NTM1MjkzLC0yMT
 U2MjQ5MTksLTUzNzM0MzI3MF19
 -->